1968 New York City teachers' strike: September through November

 A series of citywide strikes at the start of the 1968 school year shut down the public schools for a total of 36 days.
 The union defied the new Taylor Law to go out on strike, and more than a million students were not able to attend school during strike days.

 On September 9, 93 percent of the city's 58,000 teachers walked out.
 They agreed to return two days later after the Board of Education ordered the reinstatement of the dismissed teachers, but walked out again on September 13, once it became clear that the Board could not enforce this decision.

 Reactions

 Black leadership

 The NAACP announced support for the strike even though community control deviated from the official integrationist agenda.

-The strike did have support from Black leaders Bayard Rustin and A. Philip Randolph, who had gained prominence in the labor movement as well as within the civil rights movement.
+The UFT strike did have support from black leaders Bayard Rustin and A. Philip Randolph, who had gained prominence in the labor movement as well as within the civil rights movement.
 Rustin and Randolph were shunned from the black community due to their position.

 Dissent within the UFT

 Not all UFT teachers supported the strike, and some actively opposed it with 1,716 union delegates opposing the strike and 12,021 supporting.
 A statistical study published in 1974 found that teachers—white and Black—of Black students were significantly more likely to oppose the strike.
-A coalition of Black and Puerto Rican UFT members, supported by members of other local unions, released a statement supporting Ocean Hill–Brownsville and opposing the strike.
+A coalition of black and Puerto Rican UFT members, supported by members of other local unions, released a statement supporting Ocean Hill–Brownsville and opposing the strike.